ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 ### Dan Callahan: Practical WebAssembly

 You can find Dan on Twitter using the handle [@callahad](https://twitter.com/callahad).
-<blockquote><p>In this talk Dan explained what Web assembly is all about.
-How it works, what it is for and the features that are already there / yet to come.</p></blockquote>
+<blockquote><p>In this talk Dan explained what WebAssembly is all about.
+How it works, what it's for, the features that are already there and which features are yet to come.</p></blockquote>

-Web Assembly, what is it?
+WebAssembly, what is it?
-Well according to <a target="_blank" href="http://webassembly.org/">http://webassembly.org/</a>:
+Well, according to <a target="_blank" href="http://webassembly.org/">http://webassembly.org/</a>:
 <blockquote>"WebAssembly or wasm is a new portable, size- and load-time-efficient format suitable for compilation to the web."</blockquote>

 <b>A compiler for the web:</b>
 * Low-level, binary format for programs:<br>
-    WebAssembly is a fast, portable, compact, cross-browser binary format for compilation to the Web.
+    WebAssembly is a fast, portable, compact, cross-browser binary format for compilation to the web.
 * It's an <i>open standard<i> supported by <i>all major browsers.</i> <a href="https://caniuse.com/#feat=wasm" target="_blank">caniuse.com</a>
 * Direct successor of asm.js
-* general purpose virtual architecture
+* General purpose virtual architecture
 * It allows new types of applications and heavy 3D games to run efficiently in browsers.